y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 ### Outside React components

-Always use non-reactive access since reactive subscriptions do not work outside components.
+Always use non-reactive access since reactive subscriptions do not work for outside components.

 ```{code-block} ts
 :caption: Example: An error handler that accesses the Notification store outside of any component